2021-2022 Banting Postdoctoral Fellowships competition launch

 Institutional endorsement (selectivity and diversity) Reminder

 We would like to remind you to continue being highly selective in your endorsement of applications.
-In this way, we can work together to ensure that we receive very high-quality applications and, in turn, that the program is indeed supporting world-class postdoctoral fellows who will become the research leaders of tomorrow.
+In this way, we can work together to ensure that we receive very high-quality applications and, in turn, that the program is indeed supporting world-class postdoctoral researchers who will become the research leaders of tomorrow.

 Proposals from all research areas and in both official languages are encouraged.
 In addition, careful consideration must be given to ensure equity in the endorsement process.